-Normal Texture (Stage 4) (approximately 2-6 months after surgery)
+Normal Texture (Stage 4) (approximately 2 months after surgery)

-Approximately 2-6 months after operation, you should be able to begin to eat up to a tea plate sized portion of a variety of solid food.
-It is important to start meals with high-protein foods such as meat, fish, eggs, peas, beans, lentils and soya protein to ensure that you have an adequate daily protein intake.
+Approximately 2 months after your operation, you should be able to begin to eat up to a tea plate sized portion of a variety of solid food.
+It is important to start meals with high-protein foods such as meat, fish, eggs, beans, lentils or soya protein to ensure that you have an adequate daily protein intake.

-Aim to have a good variety of high-protein, low-fat and low-sugar foods.
+Aim to have a good variety of high protein, low fat and low sugar foods.
 Fruit, salad and vegetables should be included at each meal as they contain vitamins and minerals, and help you feel fuller for longer.